 Was it a hit, or was it a flop?

 The only way to know if you’re doing a good job and how to improve is to evaluate the training’s effectiveness.
-You could do this internally only by thinking of lessons learned, discussing with business partners, and assessing the project’s outcome.
+You can do this internally by reflecting on lessons learned, discussing with business partners, and assessing the project’s outcome.

-Or, better yet, you can see how successful the project was from employees’ eyes.
+Or, better yet, you can see how successful the project was from the employees’ eyes.
 This is the most important feedback and evaluation because they’re who you truly serve.
-It’s not the business partner affected by poor training; it’s the employees.
+It’s not the business partner affected by poor training; it’s the employees who are impacted.

-That’s why it’s important always to survey users of the training to find out if it was truly effective.
+That’s why it’s essential always to survey users of the training to determine if it was truly effective.
 And no, using smile sheets and NPS survey questions is not a good way to survey employees.
-NPS surveys are great for determining if a product or service went well but not training.
+NPS surveys are sometimes suitable for determining whether a product or service was well-received, but not for training purposes.

 Why?
-Because the most important aspect of training is not whether someone liked it or would recommend it to someone else.
+Because the most important aspect of training is not whether someone liked it or would recommend it to others.
 That’s solely what an NPS score is based on, but it’s useless for training.

 Liking training is important, but it’s not essential and tells you nothing about actual success.
 The NPS score is better left as an auxiliary question or for open feedback.

-A good survey for the success of IT project training, or any training for that matter, is whether employees felt they learned what they needed.
+A good survey for assessing the success of IT project training, or any training for that matter, is whether employees felt they learned what they needed to.
 Of course, they won’t necessarily know if they didn’t, but you can get an overall sentiment as to whether they’re prepared to use the new system or not.

 There are ways to do more in-depth analysis, but the costs could outweigh the benefits.
-For new technology, it’s hard without starting with a baseline.
-That would be things like analyzing performance before training and after.
-That level of training evaluation is much more difficult, and it’s also not guaranteed to tell you anything.
+For new technology, it’s challenging to start without a baseline.
+That would include analyzing performance before and after training.
+That level of training evaluation is much more challenging, and it’s also not guaranteed to reveal anything.

 Wrap Up

-After reading this post, you should know why training is an essential part of change management for technology.
-Of the different parts of managing change for IT projects, training and communication have the two largest effects.
+After reading this post, you should understand why training is a crucial component of change management for technology.
+Of the various aspects of managing change for IT projects, training and communication have the two most significant impacts.

-Communication is important for every project, but employees will only be truly prepared with a good strategy for training.
-Training for every new piece of technology will ensure success and effective change in the organization from adoption to overall project success.
+Communication is important for every project, but employees will only be truly prepared with a well-defined training strategy.
+Training for every new piece of technology will ensure success and effective change in the organization, from adoption to overall project success.

-Our specialty is helping organizations make the appropriate change with digital training solutions when new technology is launched.
-When we analyze new projects, we first decide if training is the answer.
+Our specialty is helping organizations make the right changes with digital training solutions when new technology is introduced.
+When analyzing new projects, we first determine if training is the best solution.
 Afterward, we work with you to help employees learn how to use new technology effectively with the right mix of eLearning, performance support, video training, or other digital training methods.

-Schedule a free consultation to discuss your next tech project and how we can help with our thorough needs analysis, help you set the right training goals and requirements, and help your employees be more successful at their jobs using new processes and technology correctly.
+Schedule a free consultation to discuss your next tech project and how we can help with our thorough needs analysis.
+We will assist you in setting the right training goals and requirements, and help your employees become more successful in their jobs by utilizing new processes and technology effectively.